occiware/OCCInterface/src/readings/GettingStarted.md

 ## Getting started

-You can explore the API by clicking on the [links](/categories/compute), in the JSON or in this text, or by entering a target URL and clicking on the GEt button.
+You can explore the API by clicking on the [links](/categories/compute), in the JSON or in this text, or by entering a target URL and clicking on the GET button.

 * The first URL you should know is [/-/](/-/)
 It gives you the configuration of the OCCI server, list the **actions** you can do, and the **kinds** of resources you can interact with.